vippsas/vipps-epayment-api/features/long-living-payments.md

 ![MobilePay](../images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

-💥 *Please note: In QR 2023, we will additionally send a push notification to the user when the payment is getting close to expiring.* 💥
+💥 *Please note: In Q4 2023, we will additionally send a push notification to the user when the payment is getting close to expiring.* 💥

 The ePayment API supports long-living payments where the merchant can specify the expiration time when initiating the payment with